b0baille/devops-test/README.md

 Find below the technical requirements for your virtual context.

-* Ruby version
+Ruby version:
 - 2.3

-* Rails version
+Rails version:
 - 4.2.1

-* System dependencies
+System dependencies:
 - ruby (with bundler)
 - nodejs
 - mysql